yalonso03/Stroke-Triage-Policy-Project-Updated/Stroke-Triage-Policy-Project Updated/README.md

 - Any files beginning with xx (e.g., xxSTPMDP.jl) are outdated and no longer used.
 They are just still here for our reference.

-An overview of the repo:
+An overview of the repo:\n
 **Figures** is a directory where we store all figures and plots produced in our simulations.

 **HospitalInfo** is a directory that stores CSV files for each region.
 Each CSV is a list of hospitals + relevant information about that hospital (e.g. lat/lon coordinates, hospital name, classification type of the hospital...)